SLClayton/TaggerBath_App/README.md

 # Tagger Bath - Android App

-Tagger Bath is a location based team oriented land grab game where you are assigned a team and must capture real world locations by walking towards them.
+Tagger Bath is a location based, team oriented, 'land grab' game where you are assigned a team and must capture real world locations by walking towards them.
 This game was designed to encourage physical activity through competition.

 ## Screenshots